-Staff discussed their training needs during annual appraisals.
+Staff discussed their training needs during annual appraisals and during clinical supervision.
 They also discussed learning needs, general wellbeing and aims for future professional development.

 The practice had arrangements to ensure staff training was up-to-date and reviewed at the required intervals.